-Ross White is the author of How We Came Upon the Colony (Unicorn Press, 2014).
+Ross White is the author of Charm Offensive, winner of the Sexton Prize, and three chapbooks: How We Came Upon the Colony, The Polite Society, and Valley of Want.
 With Matthew Olzmann, he edited Another & Another: An Anthology from the Grind Daily Writing Series.
-His poems have appeared in American Poetry Review, Best New Poets 2012, Poetry Daily, New England Review, The Southern Review, and others.
-He is a recipient of scholarships from the Bread Loaf Writers’ Conference and Bread Loaf Writers’ Conference in Sicily, and currently teaches poetry writing and grammar at the University of North Carolina at Chapel Hill and the North Carolina School of Science and Mathematics.
-He is the Poetry Editor for Four Way Review.
+His poems have appeared in American Poetry Review, Ploughshares, Poetry Daily, New England Review, The Southern Review, and others.
+He is a recipient of scholarships from the Bread Loaf Writers’ Conference and Bread Loaf Writers’ Conference in Sicily, and currently teaches poetry writing and grammar at the University of North Carolina at Chapel Hill.
 Follow him on Twitter: @rosswhite.
-He joined Bull City Press in September, 2006. (photo by Migonette Dooley)
+He joined Bull City Press in September 2006. (photo by Migonette Dooley)

-Rebecca Hazelton is the author of Fair Copy (Ohio State University Press, 2012), winner of the 2011 Ohio State University Press / The Journal Award in Poetry, and Vow, from Cleveland State University Press.
+Rebecca Hazelton is the author of Gloss (University of Wisconsin Press, 2019), Fair Copy (Ohio State University Press, 2012), winner of the 2011 Ohio State University Press / The Journal Award in Poetry, and Vow (Cleveland State University Press, 2013).
 She was the 2010-11 Jay C. and Ruth Halls Poetry Fellow at the University of Wisconsin, Madison Creative Writing Institute and winner of the “Discovery” / Boston Review 2012 Poetry Contest.
 Her poems have appeared in AGNI, The Southern Review, Boston Review, Best New Poets 2011, and Best American Poetry 2013.
-She joined Bull City Press in September, 2012.
+She joined Bull City Press in September 2012.

-Matthew Olzmann is the author of Mezzanines (Alice James Books, 2013), winner of the 2011 Kundiman Poetry Prize, and Contradiction in the Design (Alice James Books, 2016).
+Matthew Olzmann is the author of Mezzanines (Alice James Books, 2013), winner of the 2011 Kundiman Poetry Prize, Contradictions in the Design (Alice James Books, 2016), and Constellation Route (Alice James Books, 2022).
 His poems have appeared in Kenyon Review, New England Review, Gulf Coast, Rattle and elsewhere.
 He’s received fellowships from Kundiman and the Kresge Arts Foundation, and the Bread Loaf Writers Conference, and has served as a writer-in-residence for the InsideOut Literary Arts Project.
 He is the co-editor of The Collagist, and with Ross White, edited Another & Another: An Anthology from the Grind Daily Writing Series.
-He joined Bull City Press in November, 2015.
+He joined Bull City Press in November 2015.

 Matthew Poindexter‘s poetry has appeared in Another & Another: An Anthology from the Grind Daily Writing Series, Best New Poets 2009, Meridian,The Collagist, and others.
 He received the Suzanne Bolch Award from the University of North Carolina at Chapel Hill to write about baseball, and he frequently writes about the Charlotte Hornets for ESPN.com.
-He lives in Durham, NC.
-He joined Bull City Press in February, 2015.
+He lives in Hillsborough, NC, and served as Editor of Inch from 2015-2018.
+He joined Bull City Press in February 2015.